It’s not often that we have ripe bananas in my house. Chloe’s favourite food, after raisins, are bananas.

-Avoiding any food waste, which is a waste of my precious money and leave another mark in the rubbish tip, I got my thinking cap on and whizzed up some Banana Bread.
+Avoiding any food waste, which is a waste of my precious money and leaves another mark in the rubbish tip, I got my thinking cap on and whizzed up some Banana Bread.

 Very easy recipe here.
 No need to sieve anything.
 Just the washing up is a chore.